LGFae/swww/README.md

 ```
 cargo build --release
 ```
-Then, put the binary at `target/release/swww` in your path.
+Then, put **both binaries** `target/release/swww` and `target/release/swww-daemon` in your path.
 Optionally, autocompletion scripts for bash, zsh, fish and elvish are offered in the `completions` directory.

 ## Features